Canon SX70 vs Sony A58

 It is notable that the SX70 offers wifi support, while the A58 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SX70 is a recent model that features in the current product line-up of Canon.
 In contrast, the A58 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A58 was succeeded by the Sony A68.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Sony A58 Manual.
+Further information on the features and operation of the SX70 and A58 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Sony A58 Manual.